-This post may contain affiliate links, which means I'll receive a commission if you purchase through my link, at no extra cost to you.
-Please read the full disclosure for more information.
+DISCLOSURE: This post contains affiliate links, meaning I'll receive a commission if you purchase through my link, but at no extra cost to you.
+As an Amazon Associate, I earn from qualifying purchases.
+Please read the full disclaimer for more information.
+Thanks!

 The way in which politics function has always been of interest to me, but I hit a point in which knowing what was happening in politics became vital to my existence.
 For a while, my existence was safe thanks to the development of DACA from the Obama administration.

 It was during that time that I also saw how states were taking actions to address concerns that DACA people had, like having access to in-state tuition and more scholarships, and being able to take bar exams and practice law.

-When I saw the title of this book, “All Politics is Local: why progressives must fight for the states”, its subtitle is what really drew me in.
-The mention of “fight for the states” reminded me of all the state actions that I saw regarding DACA back when I was in college.
-In recent times, it brought to mind the fights regarding gun control, abortion and birth control, voting rights, and so much more.
-I figured it was a good shot to learn about stuff I might’ve missed while focusing on my studies, and maybe issues that had occurred while I was much younger.
+When I saw the title of this book, All Politics is Local: Why Progressives must Fight for the States, its subtitle is what really drew me in.
+The mention of “fight for the states” reminded me of all the state voting and actions that I saw regarding DACA back when I was in college.
+In recent times, it brought to mind the fights regarding gun control, mental health advocacy, abortion and birth control, voting rights, and so much more.
+I figured it was a good book to learn about stuff I might’ve missed while focusing on my college studies, and maybe even learn about past issues that had occurred while I was much younger.

 I am officially done with the book but I was right.
 I’ve learned so much about how organizations partner together, how they drive each other apart, the impact of money (on both sides), and the fights over so many different topics (though mostly abortion, gun control, and youth voting).

-You know how people talk about doing an annual reading of their favorite fiction book(s)?
+You know how people talk about doing an annual reading of their favorite book(s)?
 That’s how I feel this book should be treated.
-There’s so many details, from various organizations, to senators and representatives and could’ve been senators and representatives, important donors, movement leaders, and so many more names that could all serve as jumping off points for years and years of research (and that’s not even touching on all the sources in the ‘Notes’ section at the end).
+There’s so many details, from various organizations, to senators and representatives and could’ve been senators and representatives, important donors, movement leaders, and so many more names that could all serve as jumping off points for years and years of research (and that’s not even touching on all the sources in the ‘Notes’ section at the end)!

-Topics Covered in “All Politics is Local”
+Topics Covered in All Politics is Local

 The book is structured so that each chapter focuses on a state.
 Within those chapters, the author talks about the various journeys coalitions and issues have gone through: how some coalitions partnered up and how some became fragmented, how issues were expanded or shrunk, how organizations were built up and how some organizations slowly faded.

 What the author does well is show us the parts and workings of a political machine that can be hard to identify otherwise, especially if you’re not fully involved in politics.
 I certainly don’t believe that I now know everything about politics but I feel like I’ve been shown a bigger picture and, in turn, been shown how I can take part in my local politics.

 Oh boy.
 I remember learning about Roe v.
 Wade in school and thinking that was that, a court decision can’t be changed.
 But as I read more about the court and legislative actions in the book, I’m astounded at how much can truly be chipped away.
-The author does a great job of showing how the little actions build up to bigger consequences and bigger impacts.
+The author does a great job of showing how little actions can build up to bigger consequences and bigger impacts.

 I can’t immediately recall another line that gave me such warm happy feelings of excitement!
-The focus on the youth and their activism is so good to see highlighted, but what really excites me is the *staying power* of those that got involved in politics early on in their lives.
+The focus on the youth and their activism is so good to see highlighted, but what really excites me is the staying power of those that got involved in politics early on in their lives.

-As mentioned before, this is definitely a book I would like to reread every so often, if only to see how things change, and how some things will probably stay the same.
+As mentioned before, this is definitely a book I would like to reread every so often, if only to see how things change and how some things will probably stay the same.

-This blog post was a book review of
+This was a book post about